souch/SMP/README.md

 ### Help

 - tap on song to start it
+- tap on the left of a group to play the first song it contains or unfolded the group.
-- tap on a group to fold / unfold it
+- tap on the right of a group (on the v or ^ letter) to fold / unfold it
 - press on home button or back button to shut the song list and keep the music playing in background
 - press the button to the right of next to scroll the list to current played song
-- open the padlock button to disable lock screen (it prevents locking only when the app is on top)
+- open the padlock button to disable lock screen (it prevents locking only when the app is on top; do not work on some device)
-- root folder can be customized : useful only to hide the first portion of the folders path when songs are sorted by folder
+- root folder can be customized: it is used only for hiding the first portion of the folders path when songs are sorted by folder

 ### Todo (perhaps :-)